entangled/brei/docs/index.md

-# Welcome to Loom
+# Welcome to Brei
-Loom is a small workflow system in Python.
-The primary reason for creating Loom is to replace GNU Make, in order to be compatible on systems that are naturally deprived of this wonder of human ingenuity.
+Brei is a small workflow system in Python.
+The primary reason for creating Brei is to replace GNU Make, in order to be compatible on systems that are naturally deprived of this wonder of human ingenuity.
 Design goals are:

 - Programmable workflows from TOML description
 - Ease of use